lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-Drawing graphs like this DAG is a powerful approach to finding confounders.
-Each variable is called a node, and the causal or hypothetical link between variables is called an edge.
-Creating DAGs makes hypothetical confounding pathways explicit.
+Using DAG is a powerful approach to finding confounders as it makes hypothetical pathways explicit.

-Let's breakdown the meaning of DAG.
-Directed indicates a directionality, for example, an exposure affects an outcome, referring to the arrow's direction.
-Acyclic means that a pathway doesn't loop back, for instance going from exposure to confounder to outcome and back to exposure.
-And lastly, graph means there are some type of representation of real or hypothetical links between objects.
+What does DAG mean?.
+Directed indicates directionality, a cause and an effect.
+Acyclic means that a pathway doesn't loop back, where the effect also causes the cause.
+Lastly, graph is a visual representation of mathematical links between objects.

 ---